sara-nl/clouddocs/bootcamp-20170615/extraPI.markdown

 This is an exercise from the (extras) part of the Tutorial [SURF Research Boot Camp 2017-06-15](.).

 In this advanced part of our HPC Cloud tutorial we ask you to play around with a **parallel processing** technique on a **shared-memory** system.
-For this puspose, we will be running a Monte Carlo simulation to calculate an approximation of the value of _&pi;_.
+For this purpose, we will be running a Monte Carlo simulation to calculate an approximation of the value of _&pi;_.

 >**NOTE:**
 >